ME-ICA/tedana/docs/usage.rst

 fMRIPrep currently supports :ref:`optimal combination` through ``tedana``, but not the full multi-echo denoising pipeline, although there are plans underway to integrate it.
+In the meantime, if you plan to use fMRIPrep and tedana together, please see `collecting fMRIPrepped data`_.

 Users can also construct their own preprocessing pipelines from which to call ``tedana``; for recommendations on doing so, see our general guidelines for :ref:`constructing ME-EPI pipelines`.